koroni travel guide

 How do I get to Koroni from Athens?

-You can reach Koroni by taking a ferry from Athens which takes about 5 hours, or by driving from nearby Kalamata which takes approximately 1 hour.
+You can reach Koroni by driving from nearby Kalamata which takes approximately 1 hour.
 The drive from Athens takes about 4-5 hours if you prefer to rent a car.
 Flying to Kalamata airport and then driving is often the most convenient option for international travelers.

 How much does it cost to visit Koroni per day?